zzzeek/stretch_cluster/README.rst

 Requirements
 ============

-This demo runs ten VMs simultaneously, so lots of RAM.
+This demo runs ten VMs simultaneously, so lots of RAM as well as sufficient disk space (by default on the /home partition).
 I run on a server w/ 188G of physical RAM and 8 CPU cores (more would be better).

 General Things
 ==============

-We running OSP12 using Pacemaker / HA (three controller nodes) and we are also using Docker containers for overcloud services.
+Currently running RDO/Queens Pacemaker / HA (three controller nodes) and we are also using Docker containers for overcloud services.

-We run tripleo quickstart to generate two separate undercloud and overcloud environments, however these both share the *same* libvirt network devices on the hypervisor host.
-In particular, the "external" libvirt network that tripleo quickstart creates is where both overclouds run their networks.
-For simplicity in this demo, both overclouds use the same CIDRs for each of their networks so that all overcloud networks are shared between both clouds, though in practice only one network would need to be shared between datacenters for the Galera cluster to operate upon.
-See oooq_config.yml for defails on how the networks are configured.
+The VMs and the undercloud deployment is invoked using Infrared.
+Then an overcloud is deployed from each undercloud using custom Ansible scripts that are derived from some tripleo-quickstart and some infrared concepts together.
+The overcloud nodes use the undercloud as their gateway, and the undercloud nodes then send packets between the two overclouds using an additional libvirt network connecting them.

 The additional playbook launches a new Galera cluster as well as a new "clustercheck" service also using Docker containers, re-using the existing